Physalis nicandroides: Description

-Physalis nicandroides is an erect, branched, annual, herbaceous plant standing up to 1m tall (~3⅓ feet).
+Physalis nicandroides is an erect, branched, annual, herbaceous plant standing up to 1 m tall.
 It bears hairs, some of which are glandular, lending the plant a musky odor.
-Its leaf blades are broadly egg-shaped to heart-shaped, up to 18.4cm long and 16m wide (7¼ x 6⅓ inches).
+Its leaf blades are broadly egg-shaped to heart-shaped, up to 18.4 cm long and 16 cm wide.
 Leaf tips are pointed, and the two sides of blade bases may be unlike and often don't meet.
 Margins are variously toothed to smooth.

-Single flowers arise from stems on somewhat descending peduncles up to 8mm long (~ 5/16 inch).
-Bell-shaped corollas up to 6mm wide (~ 1/8 inch) are creamy whitish with five conspicuous greenish spots at their throats.
+Single flowers arise from stems on somewhat descending peduncles up to 8 mm long.
+Bell-shaped corollas up to 6 mm wide are creamy whitish with five conspicuous greenish spots at their throats.
 Pollen-producing anthers rising from the throat are strikingly blue to blue-green.
-When the corolla falls off leaving the developing fruits, the peduncles thicken and elongate up to 1.4cm (~ 9/16 inch).
+When the corolla falls off leaving the developing fruits, the peduncles thicken and elongate up to 1.4 cm.
 As the flower's ovary grows and matures, the calyx enlarges and inflates to completely enclose the resulting berry-type fruit suggesting a Chinese lantern.
-The fruiting calyx is strongly 5-angled, up to 2.6cm wide (~1 inch), and turns golden brown and leathery after drying.
-The berry inside it is dark brown, up to 1.5 cm in diameter (~5/8 inch), and contains numerous seeds.
+The fruiting calyx is strongly 5-angled, up to 2.6 cm wide, and turns golden brown and leathery after drying.
+The berry inside it is dark brown, up to 1.5 cm in diameter, and contains numerous seeds.

 Distribution

-The iNaturalist map registering observations of Physalis nicandroides indicate that the species occurs in most of Mexico south through Central America into most of Costa Rica.
+The iNaturalist map registering observations of Physalis nicandroides indicates that the species occurs in most of Mexico south through Central America into most of Costa Rica.
 It has been introduced into Paraguay.